lfit/releng-global-jjb/docs/jjb/lf-macros.rst

     :DOCKER_REGISTRY: The DNS address of the registry (IP or FQDN)
         ex: nexus3.example.com (GLOBAL variable)

+    :REGISTRY_PORTS: Required when setting ``DOCKER_REGISTRY``.
+Space-separated
-    :REGISTRY_PORTS: Required if DOCKER_REGISTRY is set.
-Space separated list of the registry ports to login to. ex: 10001 10002 10003 10004 (GLOBAL variable)
+        list of the registry ports to login to. ex: 10001 10002 10003 10004
+        (GLOBAL variable)

-    :DOCKERHUB_EMAIL: If this variable is set then an attempt to login to DockerHub (docker.io) will be also made.
-It should be set to the email address for the credentials that will get looked up.
-Only _one_ credential will ever be found in the maven settings file for DockerHub.
+    :DOCKERHUB_EMAIL: If set, then the job will attempt to login to DockerHub (docker.io).
+Set to the email address for the credentials that will get looked up.
+Returns the _first_ credential from the maven settings file for DockerHub.
 (GLOBAL variable)

 lf-infra-gpg-verify-git-signature
 ---------------------------------